tmobile/kardio/docs/README.md

 Kardio UI has the following components.
 See [User Guide](Usage.md) for more details.

--   **Counters -** Display Total Transactions, Current Requests per Second, Total Containers Run, Current Running Containers, Number of services running and Uptime on all Mesos and K8s Clusters individually and combined.
+-   **Counters -** Display Total Transactions (http requests), Current Requests per Second, Total Containers Run, Current Running Containers, Number of services running and Uptime in percentage on all clusters individually and combined.
 -   **Dashboard -** All services deployed in a cluster will be visible by environments and region.
 -   **History -** Last 7 days of status of each service by environments will be displayed with reason for failures and timestamp.
 -   **API Dashboard -** Trend of Services, Containers, RPS and Latency over period of time will be displayed in a graph.
 Filters based on Platform, Environment, Application will be displayed with an option to export the graph in PDF file.